YaarPodshipnik/eve-bump-pricer/README.md

 # eve-bump-pricer

-A tiny, simple, script to monitor cliboard for EVE online orders, calculate new +/-0.01 price, and put it back to clipboard.
+A tiny, simple, script to monitor cliboard for EVE online orders, calculate new price accodring to March 2020 tick rules, and put it back to clipboard.
 Helps dealing with updating multiple orders (no EULA-breaking automation).